forseti-security/forseti-security/deployment-templates/README.md

 * EMAIL\_ADDRESS\_OF_YOUR\_SENDER (email address of your email sender)
 * EMAIL\_ADDRESS\_OF\_YOUR\_RECIPIENT (email address of your email recipient)

-There are other templates that you can modify if you'd like:
+There are other templates that you can modify:

 * `py/inventory/cloudsql-instance.py`:  The template for the Google Cloud SQL instance.
 * `py/inventory/cloudsql-database.py`: The template for the Google Cloud SQL database.
 * `py/storage/bucket.py`: The template for the Google Cloud Storage buckets.
 * `py/forseti-instance.py`: The template for the Compute Engine instance where Forseti Security will run.
-   * You can customize the startup script (more about [startup scripts in GCP docs](https://cloud.google.com/deployment-manager/docs/step-by-step-guide/setting-metadata-and-startup-scripts)) if you'd like.
+   * You can customize the startup script (more about [startup scripts in GCP docs](https://cloud.google.com/deployment-manager/docs/step-by-step-guide/setting-metadata-and-startup-scripts)).
    * By default, the startup script will setup the environment to install the Forseti Security and run the tools every hour.

-### Deploying Forseti Security
+## Deploy Forseti Security
 After you configure the deployment template variables you can create a new deployment.

 ```sh